 While a girl could “fake” interest in you with her body language (or, for that matter, fake a lack of interest), almost no one is self-aware enough to perform this kind of trickery.
 So rest assured, the more she’s facing you, the more likely she’s into you.

 Eye contact is a universal symbol of human attraction.
 In fact, even infants maintain eye contact with people they’re interested in.
-People tend to stare intently at those they are attracted to for between two and three seconds, a look known as the copulatory gaze.
+People tend to stare intently at those they are attracted to for between two and three seconds, a look is known as the copulatory gaze.
 If she’s really interested in you, her pupils will dilate during this time period, which is kind of cool if you can catch it happening.

 Eye contact is so basic, yet so many men overlook it when they’re looking for signs of attraction in girls they’re talking to.
 Much like the position of her body, she’s simply not going to think that eye contact is a way to “fake” interest.
-On the contrary, she’s much more likely to use a lack of eye contact to get away from a guy she’s not interested in.
+On the contrary, she’s much more likely to use an lack of eye contact to get away from a guy she’s not interested in.
 So if you’re talking to her and she’s looking you in the eye while you’re speaking, don’t worry.
 She’s interested in what you have to say.
 Now your job is to keep her interested.

 Sharing the Self

 A powerful way women convey attraction is by sharing stories about themselves, usually stories they don’t share with just anyone.
 And it’s not just women who do this.
-According to a study in the Social Psychology Quarterly, men are also prone to sharing secrets with women, especially women they’ve just met, if they’re attracted.
+According to a study in the Social Psychology Quarterly, men are also prone to sharing secrets with women, especially women they’ve just met if they’re attracted.

 One thing I teach at The Art of Charm boot camps is the power of vulnerability.
 Simply sharing “safe” or self-aggrandizing information about yourself is no way to create a real connection.
 In fact, we don’t share even mildly embarrassing details about our lives with people that we have no interest in getting to know further.
 The risk is far too great.

 So when you’re out at a bar and a girl is confiding things about her personal life in you, don’t take it for granted.
-Sure, everyone she’s friends with knows about the socially embarrassing mishap she had on a 6th grade field trip — but not every guy at the bar knows.
+Sure, everyone, ,she’s friends with knows about the socially embarrassing mishap she had on a 6th-grade field trip — but not every guy at the bar knows.
 She told you because she wants to let you in.